passenger94/shoes3/shoesManual_redcarpet01.md

 ### owner() » Shoes::App ###

 Gets the app which launched this app.
 In most cases, this will be <span style="color:red">nil</span>.
-But if this app was launched using the [[Element.window]] method, the owner will be the app which called <span style="color:red">window</span>.
+But if this app was launched using the <span style="color:blue">window</span> method, the owner will be the app which called <span style="color:red">window</span>.

 ### started?() » true or false ###